IBMRedbooks/zikipedia/dictionary/P.md

 * This is a feature of ISPF that allows the high level qualifier for your user id to be prepended to all data set references when you don't surround the data set name in quotes.

 ### Proc *(Procedure)*

+{: .note }
-> 💡 _A reusable piece of JCL that acts like a C header file or an assembly macro._
+> _A reusable piece of JCL that acts like a C header file or an assembly macro._

 * Like a JCL version of utilitarian shell script that can take arguments and provide abstraction.